Thursday, November 30, 2023

-The 2023 annual meeting was in-person at the Rocky Mountain Institute (RMI) Innovation Center, featuring presentations on the State of the Town, the State of the Chamber, and important information on the current and future state of the workforce in the Roaring Fork Valley.
+The 2024 annual meeting will be in-person at the Rocky Mountain Institute (RMI) Innovation Center, featuring presentations on the State of the Town, the State of the Chamber, the State of the Economy by Dr. Nathan Perry and a panel discussion on the top challenges facing the Roaring Fork Valley – housing, childcare and mental health.

 Sponsors